EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 ## Requirements for this Project
 * Arduino Uno
 * Arduino Ethernet Shield 2
+* Ethernet cable
 * 2V Sealed Lead Acid battery
 * 5W Solar Panel
 * IC/I2C/TWI Serial 2004 20x4 LCD
 * Adafruit INA219 Current Sensor Breakout
 * The reset of components can be found from the schematic below
 ## PLACE SCHEMATIC PICTURE HERE
+# Solar Panel and Battery voltages sensing
+In order to sense the solar panel voltage a voltage divider was used, as this voltage can be greater than 5V which is the maximum voltage that can be applied to the arduino.
+On the other hand, the maximum battery voltage, as described in the datasheet, is approximately 2.25V and thus we directly read it using a Kelvin connection (as shown in the schematic) for better accuracy.
 # Buck Converter design
 The main part of the MPPT charge controller, is, as seen in the schematic, its buck converter.
 For this project, the frequency of that converter was set to be 50kHz.
 Note that, in general, the